wingsoftomorrow/wingstomorrow/content/team.md

 ![Miguel Moravec](/miguel.PNG)

 Miguel Moravec is a non-profit professional with years of campaign and policy experience.
 Miguel's advocacy has taken him from congressional hearings to main stream media features, including CNN and the Washington Post.
 As a young man, Miguel completed 2 years of training at the US Naval Academy.
 To this day, he has a special appreciation for the sacrifice and courage of our nation's naval aviators.
+He now works at an energy non-profit.

 ------